GOLD Research Program

 GOLD Research Cohort

-We plan to open a study in January 2017 (pending approvals) to enroll a cohort of women diagnosed with gynecologic cancers with the goal of establishing a resource to facilitate prospective long-term follow up research of gynecologic cancer survivors.
+The study opened in January 2017 to enroll a cohort of women diagnosed with gynecologic cancers with the goal of establishing a resource to facilitate prospective long-term follow up research of gynecologic cancer survivors.

 Quarterly GOLD Gatherings